When you’re faced with a big decision, do you go with your gut feeling, or do you make a careful list of pros and cons?

-Decisions led by emotion can also be more compassionate, particularly if they affect other people.
+Decisions led by emotion can also be more compassionate, particularly if they effect other people.
 We see this at play in stories of people putting their own lives at risk to save someone else, or when we choose how to break difficult news to a friend.

 So sometimes paying attention to our emotions can be a good thing.
 If you have a regular mindfulness, or journaling practice, you probably know yourself well, and enjoy a high level of self-awareness.
 You might be better off listening to your intuition when it comes to considering whether a romantic partner is right for you, or whether you should change careers.